Photo Credit: Hima Batavia

 MYSEUM INTERSECTIONS FESTIVAL

-This Womxn’s Work is a multidisciplinary exhibition exploring the past, present, and futures of women’s work in Toronto.
-Informed by personal histories and emerging social and technological changes impacting the world of work, this exhibition features performance, installation art, film, and an immersive audio experience that invite audiences to think critically about possible and preferred futures of women’s work.
+This Women’s Work explores the past, present, and futures of women’s work in Toronto - through the lens of women of colour.
+Informed by family histories and emerging social and technological changes impacting the world of work, this exhibition features performance, visual art, film, and an immersive audio experience that invites audiences to think critically about possible and preferred futures of women’s work.

-Futures research and soundscape production: Macy Siu, Asia Clarke, Alyssa Alikpala, Robert Bolton, Dani Ramez, Tala Kamea, and Naomi Skwarna.
+Futures Research and Soundscape Production: Macy Siu, Asia Clarke, Alyssa Alikpala, Nehal El-Hadi, Robert Bolton, Valdis Silins, Udit Vira, Emily Woudenberg, Tala Kamea, Naomi Skwarna, and Dani Ramez

 Hima is an innovation and experience designer and performance and installation artist.
 She uses rigorous design tools and methods to bring new ideas, systems and experiences from vision to reality.
 Her artistic practice explores themes of labour, late-stage capitalism, spirituality, healing, death and decolonization.